 If you head down the hill from Çukurcuma, you’ll come upon one of Istanbul’s coolest neighborhoods right by the Bosphorus.
 What used to be one of the city’s most important ports and centres of commerce is now a collection of trendy cafés and boutiques, as well as a few hidden historic churches and schools.
 Make sure to drop by Bey Karaköy for some Scandinavian aesthetic-inspired menswear and Mae Zae to purchase jewelry, clothing and accessories by some of Turkey’s best designers.

 At this point, you’ve probably begun to feel your appetite spike once more, so head into Karaköy Lokantası (the neighborhood’s best restaurant) to eat some classic Turkish home cooking in a very modern atmosphere.
 One must-try dish is the hunker beğendi composed of slow-cooked lamb cubes over a bed of smoky and cheesy eggplant purée.

 Now that you’ve satiated your appetite, you can make your way across the Galata Bridge, a very opportune time to shoot some memorable photos of Istanbul’s idiosyncratic skyline.
 Watch the fisherman try their luck as well as the ferries that glide by at every hour of the day.

 Once you’ve made it to the other side, it’s time to explore one of Istanbul’s lesser-known but tremendously historic neighborhoods.
 Stroll down the Golden Horn and enjoy the view before you make your way into Balat/Fener, marked by the Ecumenical Patriarchate of Constantinople, also known as the Church of St. George.
 From there, you can explore the historic neighborhood, which used to be populated by the city’s bourgeoisie Greek Orthodox families.
-Check out our neighborhood guide to make the best of your visit.
+Check out our neighbourhood guide to make the best of your visit.